bibanon/asagi_archive_auto_failover/readme.md

 TODO: Figure out how to run automatically

 ## Config file hints
-use the `|` character to permit multi-line values in YAML
+Use the `|` character to permit multi-line values in YAML.
 Example:
 ```
 body_template: |